tinymce/bedrock/doc/modes.md

 *Test* mode allows the user to run tests in an automated fashion.
 Bedrock will spin up the browser itself (assuming the user has the right [WebDrivers](webdrivers.md) on the path), establish a WebDriver connection with this browser and close the browser once the tests have completed.

-`bedrock-auto {SUITE_NAME} {BROWSER} {CONFIG_FILE} {TESTS ...}`

 BROWSER: chrome | firefox | safari | MicrosoftEdge | ie | phantomjs

-e.g. run tests in the project: example1
+e.g. run automated bedrock tests in chrome against test directory src/test/js/browser

-`bedrock-auto fake-suite chrome config/bolt/browser.js src/test/js/browser/OneTest.js src/test/js/browser/TwoTest.js`
+`bedrock-auto --browser chrome --testdir src/test/js/browser

+Use `bedrock-auto --help` to see all arguments possible.

 ## server mode (bedrock)

 *Server* mode allows the user to host the tests on localhost:{port} where port is the first free port found between 8000 and 20000.
 It is the most commonly used mode, and therefore is the default bedrock executable.

-`bedrock config/bolt/browser.js src/test/js/browser/OneTest.js src/test/js/browser/TwoTest.js`
+`bedrock --files src/test/js/browser/TwoTest.js`

+Use `bedrock --help` to see all arguments possible.

 ## remote mode (bedrock-remote)